 Roll a ball back and forth.
-Not only is this fun for him, it helps improve his depth perception, visual tracking ability, and hand-eye coordination—and teaches him about turn-taking.
+It helps improve his depth perception, visual tracking ability, and hand-eye coordination—and teaches him about turn-taking.

 Puzzle it out.
-Guide your toddler as he works simple three- or four-piece jigsaw or shape puzzles (placing squares, circles, and triangles into matching slots).
+Guide your toddler as he works simple three- or four-piece jigsaws.
+Or place squares, circles, and triangles into matching slots.

-Tap creativity.
-Art projects are not only a wonderful means of self-expression, they help kids develop spatial awareness and problem-solving skills, which will be essential when it comes to understanding mathematical concepts later on.
-Toddlers enjoy a wide range of artistic pursuits, from coloring to finger painting to playing with clay (as long as it’s malleable enough for their small hands).
-Be sure to supervise, however, as at this age they may be tempted to put art materials in their mouths.
+Creative art projects are wonderful means of self-expression.
+They help kids develop spatial awareness and problem-solving skills, which will be essential for understanding mathematical concepts later on.
+Toddlers enjoy colouring to finger painting to playing with clay.
+Be watchful, they may be tempted to put art materials in their mouths.

 Keep on talking.
 Talking—and responding—to your toddler is one of the best things you can do to boost his communication skills and intelligence.
-Researchers have consistently found a strong correlation between the sheer number of words a child hears from parents and other caregivers by age 3 and both IQ and performance in school.
+Researchers have consistently found a strong correlation between the sheer number of words a child hears from parents and other caregivers by age 3, with both IQ and performance in school.

-Expand on what your child says.
+Explain and affirm.
 This type of elaboration will help stimulate his thought processes.
 If he says, “Truck,” say, “Yes, that was a fast blue truck, wasn’t it?”
-If he says, “I drive truck,” you might say, “Yes, you would like to drive a big, fast, red truck like a firefighter, wouldn’t you?
-Firefighters put out fires.”
+If he says, “I drive truck,” you might say, “Yes, you would like to drive a big, fast, red truck like a fire fighter, wouldn’t you?
+Fire fighters put out fires.”

 Create an album.
-Focusing on familiar, everyday items—the dinner table, a laundry basket, your car, and so on—cut out pictures from magazines or use photos taken with your smartphone, and arrange them in an album, labeling each image.
-Go through the pages with your toddler and have him name what he sees.
+Focus on familiar, everyday items—the dinner table, a laundry basket, your car, and so on cut out pictures from magazines to use photos taken with your smartphone, and label each image.
+Go through the pages and get your toddler to name what he sees.

 Show your affection.
-Give lots of hugs to your child; they help foster his sense of security.
+Give lots of hugs to your child; to give a sense of security and boost self-confidence.

-Praise good behavior.
-Let your child know it when he has behaved well in public or while playing with a friend.
-Your loving words and hugs are all he needs for positive reinforcement, though; he doesn’t need a treat or new toy.
+Praise good behaviour whenever he has behaved well in public, or while playing with a friend.
+Your loving words and hugs are positive reinforcement enough.

-Make cleanup fun.
-Set a timer to see how many blocks you can pick up together in three minutes.
+Make clean-up fun.
+Time how many blocks you can pick up together in three minutes.
 Or sing a fun song while you tidy.
-Toddlers like to be helpful, and making a game of it instills the notion that cleanup is an enjoyable part of play.
+Toddlers like to be helpful.
+Making a game of clean-up makes it an enjoyable part of play.

 Encourage socializing.
-Your toddler will make great gains from interacting with other kids his age.
+Play dates and gatherings.
+Your toddler should interact with other kids his age.
 If he’s not in day care, consider joining a playgroup or organizing regular get-togethers with friends who have children his age.
-A group of three or four is a good size at this age.
+A group of three or four is good enough.